 He was named the Ray Meyer Conference USA Coach of the Year in 2004 after leading the Blazers to an overall record of 22-10 and a share of the league’s regular season championship.
 UAB’s first round NCAA Tournament victory over Washington was the Blazers’ first since the 1986 season and the Sweet 16 run was the first since the 1980-81 season.

 While many believed that UAB would be rebuilding following its run to the Sweet 16, Anderson and his coaches went back to work developing talent and recruiting, and produced a 22-11 record the following year.
 The Blazers advanced to the second round of the NCAA Tournament and defeated SEC Western Division champion LSU in the first round of the Big Dance.

 Anderson’s success at both UAB and Missouri made him the ideal candidate to fill Arkansas’ coaching vacancy when it opened.
-A 10-day search ended when Vice Chancellor and Director of Athletics Jeff Long made his hiring official on the evening of March 23, 2011.
+A 10-day search ended on the evening of March 23, 2011.